greenwyrt/plover2CAT/user_manual.md

 There is no autosave.
 This should be done with a QTimer on regular intervals.

 Alternatively, what about git/PyGithub?

-## Undo/Redo stack is in a hacky way

-At present, the default undo/redo stack that comes with QT is disabled, and undo/redo is carried out using a custom "action" dict, circumventing the native undo/redo

-QT uses QUndoCommand to "undo" within an undo framework.
-This requires creating a custom "Undo" command class to make sure the steno is manage.
-See the [doc](https://doc.qt.io/qt-6/qtwidgets-tools-undoframework-example.html).
-Cut, Copy and Paste have to be refactored into the custom class.
-The steno "writing" might all have to be reimplemented as command classes.

-If the steno-aware undo/redo can be reimplemented using the QUndoCommand classes, the undo stack can go back to being used for other actions too.

-Another benefit is that QUndoCommands can be put into "groups"/macros with compression.

 ## Plain Text vs WYSIWYG